 But they still banished me, turned their backs on me like they didn’t even know me, like I haven’t been a faithful and loyal member of our pack from the day I was born, as if I wasn’t brother and friend to all of them.
 Like I didn’t have perfectly good reason for what I did.
 I’m sure they’ve forgotten about me already, so easy was it for them to cast me out.

 They don’t even care about my pain, do they?
-All they care about is honour.
+All they care about is honor.
 We are werewolves, they told me as one by one they turned away from me.
-If we do not have our honour, we are nothing but wild animals.
+If we do not have our honor, we are nothing but wild animals.

-Screw their honour.
+Screw their honor.
 I would rather be a wild animal than show mercy to the likes of that man.

 Who are they to judge me, anyway?
 Have they had the joy and life and spirit ripped from their hearts by that monster who dared call himself a man?
-Were they the ones approached under the pretence of peace and co-operation by the harmless-looking warlock wanting to increase his knowledge of the werewolf?
+Were they the ones approached under the pretense of peace and co-operation by the harmless-looking warlock wanting to increase his knowledge of the werewolf?
+Were they the ones who befriended him?
 Were they the ones he had betrayed?

 Had any of them been forced to watch as that innocuous professor pulled every tooth from their mate’s mouth as he writhed in agony, while they were tied down with silver chains, powerless to stop it?
-Had they seen their mate’s blood pain-stakingly drawn through syringe after syringe, and poured into glass flasks.
+Had they seen their mate’s blood painstakingly drawn through syringe after syringe, and poured into glass vials.
 Had they seen him fall weaker and weaker from the slow, strained loss?

 And finally, when his body was too drained and fatigued for anything else to be taken from him, were they the ones who had looked into the eyes of their mate as the warlock stuck the needle filled with liquid silver into his veins, and held his gaze until the life slowly faded away and his soul departed, leaving nothing but an empty vessel behind?

 No, they hadn’t experienced any of that.
-I was the only one who had been forced to endure that hell.
+They hadn’t watched their loved one killed.
+They hadn’t put their trust in someone, called them friend and felt them turn around and betray them in the name of profit.
+They hadn’t learned that trust and friendship get you nothing but pain and suffering.
+I was the only one who had been forced to learn that lesson, to endure that hell.
 And it had left me broken.

 It’s why I chose you.

-Any other creature, I would have to give them a reason, I would have to engage, attack, destroy.
+Any other creature, I would have to give them a reason.
+I would have to engage, attack, destroy.
 I don’t have enough energy left inside of me for that, not anymore.
 That spirit was taken away from me.
-He’s waiting for me to join him now.
+He’s waiting for me to join him.

 With you, all I have to do is walk close enough and you won’t hesitate.
 I must be a threat, right?
 Why else would I come strolling up to your cave?
 Why else would I dare to come anywhere near your home when I know this time of year you will have eggs that you must protect at any cost?